empira/PDFsharp/docs/BoilerplateText.md

 PDFsharp:
 This is a preview version of PDFsharp 6.0.0 using .NET 6.
-The packages ’PdfSharp’ can be used on any platform including Windows and Linux.
+The package ’PdfSharp’ can be used on any platform including Windows and Linux.
 The packages ’PDFsharp-gdi’ and ’PDFsharp-wpf’ can be used under Windows only.
 We also publish packages that contain PDFsharp plus MigraDoc.
 See the project docs site for further information: